-A consumer insight is a causal inference that explains why a particular person or group buys a particular product or service.
-A good consumer insight will drill deeper than surface observations of behavioral patterns into the realm of psychological processes.
-Informed by a rigorous consideration of contemporary psychological science, this course uses a framework centering on the discrete cognitive processes that unfold in response to the marketing mix to give marketers a strategic advantage in uncovering consumer insights that will drive brand growth.
+A consumer insight explains why a particular person or group buys a particular product or service.
+A good consumer insight will drill deeper than surface observations of overt behavioral patterns into the realm of psychological processes, such as goals and motives.
+Informed by a rigorous consideration of contemporary psychological science, this course uses a framework centering on the discrete cognitive processes that unfold in response to the marketing mix to give marketers a strategic advantage in uncovering consumer insights that will create value and drive brand growth.